electric1490/snore/README.md

 python yamnet_test.py
 # If we see "Ran 4 tests ...
 OK ...", then we're all set.

-# Now let's install the other
+# Now let's install the other elements needed to run the program
 pip3 install tf-keras
 pip3 install discord-webhook
+pip3 install pyaudio

 Load the 'yamnet_realtime_engine.py' into the same folder where the 'inference.py' file is placed.